Binamraaa/energy-balance-model/README.md

 *   **Simplified Clouds:** Cloud effects on albedo and emissivity are currently minimal or ignored (a potential area for future work).
 *   **Numerical Method:** Uses a basic Forward Euler time-stepping scheme, requiring careful choice of time step (`dt`) for stability, especially with diffusion.

-## 💡 Potential Future Enhancements

-*   Implement dynamic ice-albedo feedback.
-*   Add seasonality to insolation.
-*   Incorporate a more sophisticated cloud parameterization.
-*   Explore different heat transport schemes.
-*   Add more detailed output plots (e.g., energy flux components).

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details (or state your chosen license).
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments (Optional)
+## 🙏 Acknowledgments

-*   Mention any specific EBM literature or courses that inspired the model (e.g., North & Coakley, Brian Rose's Climate Modelling Primer).
-*   Thank Streamlit and the supporting libraries.
+*   Global Warming I & II: A Course by University of Chicago; taught by [David Archer](https://www.coursera.org/instructor/davidarcher)
+*   Streamlit, Google AI studio

-## 📧 Contact (Optional)
+## 📧 Contact

-Your Name / Link to your profile or email.
+Binamra Bhusal | M.Sc.
+Climate Change & Development | https://binamra4bhusal@gmail.com

 ---